MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/agisoft-metashape.md

     ![Workflow > Align Photos command](media/agisoft-9.PNG "Workflow > Align Photos command")

-2. In the **Align Photos** dialog box, you can use the default settings shown below, or change them as you see fit.
+2. In the **Align Photos** dialog box, use the default settings shown below, or change them as you see fit.
 Select **OK** when you're done.

     ![Align Photos settings](media/agisoft-10.PNG "Align Photos settings")

 3. Select the **Model** menu to view the results.
-At this point, your model should look similar to the following.
+At this point, your model should look similar to this.

     ![Photo alignment outcome](media/agisoft-11.PNG "Photo alignment outcome")

 ## Align the region

-Now that the photos are all aligned, use the bounding box to trim the size of our 3D object.
+After aligning the photos, you can use the bounding box to trim the size of your 3D object.
+This step isn't required, but it can speed up the next steps.

-1. Select the **Resize Region** tool from the toolbar.
+1. Select the **Resize Region** tool.

     ![Resize Region tool](media/agisoft-12.PNG "Resize Region tool")

-2. Click and drag the spheres at the edge of the region to select only the area that you wish to convert into a 3D model.
+2. Drag the spheres at the edge of the region to select the area to convert into a 3D model.

     ![Selected area to convert](media/agisoft-13.PNG "Selected area to convert")

-While this step is not required, it can help speed up the next few steps.

 ## Build dense point cloud